ThomasCarstens/jekyll/_posts/projects/2018-10-01-guitar-app.md

   teaser: "images/guitar-app.jpeg"
 ---

-A web application that allows you to classify a guiatr image.
+A web application that allows you to classify a guitar image.
 Using transfer learning, fast.ai and the image downloader fastclass.

 {%
 include figure